 What is inventory control?

-Accurate inventory control provides important information about your business that you don’t want to “ballpark.”
-You can find out which products are selling and which ones aren’t, which items you need to have in stock, and specifically how much is needed.
-Once you know these details, you can reduce operational expenses, lower storage costs, and save your business money.
+To practice accurate inventory control, you’ll need to find out which products are selling and which ones aren’t, which items you need to have in stock, and, specifically, how much or how many of these items are needed.
+Once you know these details, you can reduce operational expenses, order more confidently, lower storage costs, and save your business money.

-So how do you figure out your ideal inventory number?
+So, how do you arrive at this information?
 By using an inventory control model.

 What are the three most common inventory control models?

-Each inventory model has a different approach to help you know how much inventory you should have in stock.
-Which one you decide to use depends on your business.
+Each inventory model has a different approach to help you know how much inventory you should have in stock—and, in the case of one particular model, which inventory is worth focusing on.

-The Economic Order Quantity inventory management method is one of the oldest and most popular.
-EOQ lets you know the number of inventory units you should order to reduce costs based on your company holding costs, ordering costs, and rate of demand.
+The Economic Order Quantity method, also known as EOQ, reveals the number of inventory units you should order to reduce costs based on your company’s holding costs, ordering costs, and rate of demand.

 Here’s how to calculate your EOQ:

-But the EOQ makes some big assumptions that won’t work for every company.
-It assumes your rate of demand, ordering costs, and unit price of inventory is constant.
-So if you tend to have periods of time where the demand for your products is a lot lower or higher than other periods, the EOQ number will be meaningless.
+One note: EOQ assumes your rate of demand, ordering costs, and unit price of inventory are constant.
+If you tend to have periods of time where the demand for your products is a lot lower or higher, then EOQ won’t be a good indicator of demand for your business year-round.

-Also known as Economic Production Quantity, or EPQ, this inventory control model tells you the number of products your business should order in a single batch, in hopes of reducing holding costs and setup costs.
-It assumes that each order is delivered by your supplier in parts to your business, rather than in one full product.
+Also known as Economic Production Quantity, or EPQ, this inventory control model tells you the number of products your business should order in a single batch to reduce holding costs and setup costs.
+It assumes that each order is delivered by your supplier in parts to your business, rather than as one full product.

-This model is an extension of the EOQ model.
-The difference between the two models is the EOQ model assumes suppliers are delivering inventory in full to your customer or business.
+This inventory model is an extension of the EOQ model.
+The difference between the two models is that the EOQ model assumes suppliers are delivering inventory in full to your customer or business.

 Here’s how to calculate your Inventory Production Quantity: